-- A. Exemptions from stormwater management permitting: - (1) Mill and overlay or full-depth reclamation projects where underlying soils are not disturbed.
+- A. Exemptions from stormwater management permitting: - Mill and overlay or full-depth reclamation projects where underlying soils are not disturbed. - (2) Areas that have a documented Local Stormwater Management Plan, that has been approved by the District.

 6.4 Criteria (Standards).